-What’s new at Diamond Peak ski resort for the 2022-23 ski season
+What’s New at Diamond Peak Ski Resort for the 2023-24 Ski Season

 Why Diamond Peak is different: Community-owned, fiercely independent and community-driven – those are the key differentiating factors that make Diamond Peak distinct in the crowded Lake Tahoe ski resort scene.
-“Small but exciting” would be another apt description, because with 1,840 vertical feet of skiable terrain packed into 655 acres just a mile from Lake Tahoe, Diamond Peak offers the 4th most skiable vertical in the Tahoe Basin (according to the independent website mountainvertical.com).
+“Small but exciting” would be another apt description, because with 1,840 vertical feet of skiable terrain packed into 655 acres, Diamond Peak offers the 4th most skiable vertical in the Tahoe Basin.
 Add in panoramic Tahoe views from nearly every run on the mountain, incredible glades for tree skiing/riding, and Tahoe’s most progressive terrain park (The Village), and it’s no wonder locals know Diamond Peak to be Tahoe’s “hidden gem.”

-Bonus lift tickets for season pass holders: Diamond Peak’s 2022-23 season pass holders will enjoy 57 complimentary lift tickets at 19 partner resorts across the country this winter – generally three days at each resort.
-Participating resorts include: Beaver Mountain (UT), Beech Mountain (NC), Bogus Basin (ID), Brundage (ID), Cherry Peak (UT), Cooper (CO), Eaglecrest Ski Area (AK), Homewood Mountain Resort (CA), Lee Canyon (NV), Loup Loup Ski Bowl (WA), Mission Ridge (WA), Mt.
+Bonus lift tickets for season pass holders: Diamond Peak’s 2023-24 season pass holders will enjoy 44 complimentary lift tickets at 14 partner resorts across the country this winter – generally three days at each resort.
+Participating resorts include: Beech Mountain (NC), Bogus Basin (ID), Cooper (CO), Eaglecrest Ski Area (AK), Homewood Mountain Resort (CA), Loup Loup Ski Bowl (WA), Loveland Ski Area (CO), Monarch Mountain (CO), Mt.
 Ashland (OR), Mt.
-Shasta Ski Park (CA), Red Lodge Mountain (MT), Snow King (WY), Snow Valley (CA), Sunlight Mountain (CO), Tahoe Donner XC & Downhill (CA), and Wachusett Mountain (MA).
+Shasta Ski Park (CA), Plattekill Mountain (NY), Red River Ski Area (NM), Snow King (WY), Tahoe Donner XC & Downhill (CA), and Wachusett Mountain (MA).

 Every Diamond Peak pass holder also receives four discounted Bring-A-Friend Tickets, which can be used to bring friends to Diamond Peak.
 Visit DiamondPeak.com for details, restrictions and the full list of perks.

-Guided after-hours snowshoe hikes: Join guides from the Incline Village Parks & Recreation Department for Community After-Hours Snowshoe Hikes to Diamond Peak's Snowflake Lodge.
+Guided after-hours snowshoe hikes: Join guides from the Incline Village Parks & Recreation Department for Community After-Hours Snowshoe Hikes to Diamond Peak’s Snowflake Lodge.
 The snowshoe hikes offer non-skiers the chance to enjoy the slopes of Diamond Peak in wintertime and encourage exercising in a social setting.
-The 1.5-mile (3 miles round trip) hikes includes guides, exclusive after-hours access to Diamond Peak and Snowflake Lodge, s’mores and hot cocoa.
-There will also be light fare available for purchase at Snowflake Lodge.
+The 1.5-mile (3 miles round trip) hikes includes guides and exclusive after-hours access to Diamond Peak and Snowflake Lodge, with wine, beer, hot cocoa and light snacks available for purchase at the lodge.
 See DiamondPeak.com/events for reservations and more information.

 About Diamond Peak Ski Resort